eternalearth888/startingNull/README.md

 	2) When you are done with that chapter
 		a) Append to the 'Learning File'
-		b) Summize what you learned
-		c) Talk about how you would explain the concept to another person if they knew nothing about computer science

 	3) Review your commits and realize your accomplishments

 	4) Take it one day at a time